-You can look at other employers’ job advertisements for similar jobs to get some ideas, but you might want to take a different approach or stress unique aspects of the job or of you as an employer as your point of difference.
+You can look at other employers’ job advertisements for similar jobs to get some ideas.
+You might want to take a new approach or stress unique aspects of the job or of you as an employer as your point of difference.
 You need to make sure that the information you include is accurate, don’t oversell or undersell the job as you will mislead and won’t get the most suitable applicants.

 If you, as an employer, are a known and popular brand, this in itself may be enough to provide the ‘hook’.

 Make sure your advertisement is clear, easy to read for your target audience, focuses on the job and job requirements, and is interesting.
 You must make sure that your advertisement doesn’t reflect unlawful discrimination.

 - Where the job is in larger cities, you may want to be more specific, eg don’t just say ‘Auckland’ if the job is in Takapuna, say ‘North Shore’.

 - If you have flexibility on location, this will expand your applicant pool, so make sure you say so.

 - Job title and outline of work

 - Give the job title, main purpose, challenges, and duties of the job.
 The job title must accurately reflect the level of the job.
 Don’t make the job title ‘manager X’ if there is no management, people, or processes etc involved, as this would be misleading; you will not attract the right applicants to the job if the job title is misleading.

 - The whole job description is not required in the advertisement, applicants will get this later; include just enough to outline the sort of job it is and the sort of applicant you’re looking for.